SteerGroup/coding-best-practices-guide/docs/index.md

 Finally, treat the recommendations in this document as guidelines, not hard and fast rules.
 Coding is inherently creative, and once in a while you'll need to break the rules.
-This expected and even encouraged!
+This is expected and even encouraged!

 ## About this Guide